Asha-Empire/Game-Story/README.md

 #### 2400...

-Lots of space outposts, a few space stations and and settlements on some dwarf planets of the asteroid belt, such as Ceres and Vesta, the largest **Space Hub** in the solar system, inhabited by a million people, was built near Jupiter.
-However, after humanity dispersed into the solar system, some political problems arose and regional conflicts took place.
+After lots of space outposts, a few space stations and and settlements on some dwarf planets of the asteroid belt, such as Ceres and Vesta were built, the largest **Space Hub** in the solar system, inhabited by a million people, was built near Jupiter.
+However, after the dispersal of humanity in the solar system, some political problems arose and regional conflicts were experienced.

 #### 2550...